OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/about.md

 title: About
 ---

-This is the development blog for the coding projects created by [Open Democracy Manitoba](http://opendemocracymanitoba.ca).
+This is the development blog for the coding projects created by [Open Democracy Manitoba](http://opendemocracymanitoba.ca) written by [Kyle Geske](http://twitter.com/stungeye) on of the co-founders of ODM.

 [Open Democracy Manitoba](http://opendemocracymanitoba.ca) (ODM) is a community organization that builds online election resources with the goal of fostering government accountability, transparency and public education.
 Our websites are volunteer-run and are operated in the spirit of openness, community and accountability.